What's in a 409A Valuation Report and How to Read It

 See your cap table in Pulley

-Pulley’s real-time cap table tools make it simple to manage ownership, model fundraising, and track grants.
+Pulley's real-time cap table tools make it simple to manage ownership, model fundraising, and track grants.
 Everything stays up to date and organized, which supports a clean, audit-ready 409A report.
+The right cap table management software keeps your ownership data accurate enough that the 409A simply draws from it.
 That level of clarity benefits not just auditors but also your team and investors.

-With Pulley, valuations, reporting, and cap table management all work together—so you can focus on building your company with confidence, not just staying compliant.
+With Pulley, valuations, reporting, and cap table management all work together.
+You can focus on building your company with confidence, not just staying compliant.

 Example 1: Pre-revenue 409A valuation with SAFEs